 Are you ready for this?

-I decided to be a little bit vulnerable and opened up my test results for my testosterone levels, which is important to see that they're as low as possible for cancer reasons.
+Do you remember that at the beginning of yesterday's show, I decided to be a little bit vulnerable and opened up my test results for my testosterone levels, which is important to see that they're as low as possible for cancer reasons.

-You don't want high testosterone if you have cancer, because the cancer just eats the testosterone.
+You don't want high testosterone if you have cancer because the cancer just eats the testosterone.

-So you want to lower your testosterone, depending on I suppose which cancer you have.
+So you want to lower your testosterone, depending on, I suppose, which cancer you have.

-Um, but for mine, I want it as close to zero as possible.
+But for mine, I want it as close to zero as possible.

 And do you remember that I opened up the test results while I was looking at it?

-I basically read it to you, and I could see that it had jumped up to the middle of the range, which would mean um which would mean that the meds weren't working, and uh and I was basically gonna die faster than I was hoping.
+And I could see that it had jumped up to the middle of the range, which would mean I'm which would mean that the meds weren't working and I was basically going to die faster than I was hoping.

 Now, how many of you saw me do that live?